riyamathur1/MovieTags/README.md

 # cs245-03-ass01
-Read the file

 Data structures used: Tag, a class for holding the attributes of each row of the csv and ArrayList which holds a Tag for each row in the csv.

 Algorithm:
 For each line in the csv
-find the 3 delimiting commas that separated the attributes of a row Construct a Tag instance from those attributes append those to an ArrayList of tags.
+- Find the 3 delimiting commas that separated the attributes of a row
+- Construct a Tag instance from those attributes
+- Append those to an ArrayList of tags.

 Big-O running time: O(N) where N is the number of rows in the csv.

-List most and least popular tags
+List most and least popular tags:

-Data structures used: TagFrequency, a class that holds the tag and frequency for each row of the csv, created in the previous step.
-ArrayList frequencies which hold the TagFrequency’s for unique tags.
-Lowest and highest which are both Arraylist sublists of frequencies.
+Data structures used:
+- TagFrequency, a class that holds the tag and frequency for each row of the csv, created in the previous step.
+- ArrayList frequencies which hold the TagFrequency’s for unique tags.
+- Lowest and highest which are both Arraylist sublists of frequencies.

 Algorithm:
-Sort the tags list by name.
+- Sort the tags list by name.
-Create a new ArrayList, frequencies, which will hold TagFrequency instances.
+- Create a new ArrayList, frequencies, which will hold TagFrequency instances.
-Create a TagFrequency instance for the first tag in the tags list.
+- Create a TagFrequency instance for the first tag in the tags list.
-Iterate over the tags list
+- Iterate over the tags list
-keep incrementing the frequency of the current TagFrequency object if the current TagFrequency object’s tag and the current word being iterated over are the same.
+- Keep incrementing the frequency of the current TagFrequency object if the current TagFrequency object’s tag and the current word being iterated over are the same.
-Otherwise append the current TagFrequencies object to our frequencies list and create a new TagFrequency object for the new unique tag.
+- Otherwise append the current TagFrequencies object to our frequencies list and create a new TagFrequency object for the new unique tag.
 Go back to d. and treat the new TagFrequency object as the current TagFrequency object.
-Sort the frequencies by count.
+- Sort the frequencies by count.
-Create sublists with the first 3 objects in the frequencies list (highest frequency) and last 3 objects (lowers frequency).
+- Create sublists with the first 3 objects in the frequencies list (highest frequency) and last 3 objects (lowers frequency).
 Print these in the proper format for presenting highest and lowest frequency.

 Runtime:
 O(N Log N) for sorting tags list by names